mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/10-manage_run_tasks.md

 - In offline mode, previously loaded tasks are still visible
 - Task completion while offline is queued and synced when back online
-- Appropriate offline indicators and status messages are shown